 Having recently done the Mini Zoo Keepers with Charlie (a fabulous program for pre-schoolers which I highly recommend!)
 I realised what a special experience we’d had in our mini open-air bus on that occasion when we’d torn around the savannah with the sole purpose of getting up close and not only learning about the animals but being able to ask questions.

-The regular Safari Tour (in the mega sized open-air buses) is still fantastic, naturally you stay on the road and being in such a huge vehicle there is no opportunity for questions – although I am sure you could save up your questions and ask them afterwards.
+The regular Safari Tour (in the mega sized open-air buses) is still fantastic, but you do stay on the road and of course being in such a huge vehicle there is no opportunity for questions as you travel along the Safari as the driver (who is also the compare) is hooked up to a microphone and can be a few ‘carriages’ away – I am sure you could save up your questions and ask them afterwards.
 That said the information our driver shared was specific to what we were witnessing at that particular moment and was on the whole very interesting and we still saw loads of animals up close and had a wonderful time.

 After our Safari we returned to the Village Dance Party & Playground area for some BBQ dinner.
 Many people had packed picnics and were set up for a fun evening out with the kids.
 If you are packing a picnic and are worried about lugging it about the Zoo while you go on Safari and take a wander down the walking trails never mind – there is a complimentary hamper minding service provided by the Zoo.

 Other fun activities include: drumming workshops, face painting, hair braiding, traditional African games and more.

 If you haven’t been to Werribee Zoo for awhile – or you’re a member and looking for an excuse to go – the Rhythm of Africa is a great way to enjoy this amazing Open Range Zoo on a summer evening.
 Grab some friends, pack a picnic and stay late!

 *thank you to Aaron Bickford for the use of his photography in this article.